Flamenco/stackeditpro/Source Code Documentation Extension.md

 # Usage

-To trigger for the *Source Code Documentation Extension*, do one of the following:
+To trigger the *Source Code Documentation Extension*, do one of the following:
-* Create a `yml` code fence having the first item named `sig`.
+* Create a `yml` code fence having the first line an string item named `sig:`.
 * Create a `ts` code fence having the first item a comment of `//@doc`.

 # Examples